 - Results of gap analysis or internal inspections; and

 Safety Confidence with Public Consumers

-This one element of aviation service providers is so important that a single accident can result as much as 25% declines in business.
-In the case of Malaysian airlines, 2 crashes in a single year resulted in bankruptcy.
+This one element of aviation service providers is so important that a single accident can result in as much as a 25% decline in business.
+In the case of Malaysian Airlines, two crashes in a single year resulted in bankruptcy.
 The best way to summarize the relationship between aviation SMS and the public is that safety is the business stabilizer.
 When things are safe, business tends to be stable.

 Demonstrating a secure safety track record can be a significant marketing and sales resource for aviation companies.
 It involves:

 - Finding several statistics that “exemplify” the safety track record; and

 - Making them extremely visible to the public.

 - 43 Benefits of Aviation Safety Management Systems (Proven)

 - 3 Scenarios for Accountable Executives to Minimize Risk to Aviation SMS

 Improve Investor Confidence in Safety Initiatives